Puerto Rico Islanders: Colors and badge

 During the club's first two years (2004–2005) they played in all white and all blue kits, with no clear distinction between which was considered its home kit.
 In 2006 the club adopted orange, dark blue and white as their primary colors.
 That year they wore dark blue with thick vertical orange stripes and dark blue shorts as their home kits and orange with white thick vertical stripes and orange shorts as their away kit.
 In 2007 the club switch to orange with white vertical pinstripes and orange shorts as their home kits and dark blue with orange vertical stripes that curve towards the sleeve and dark blue shorts as their away kit.
 The current home kits is an all orange one, while the away kit is white with gray horizontal pinstripes and white shorts.

-Since 2006 the club has also added a third kit which was white until 2007.
+In 2006 the club also added a third kit which was white until 2007.
 In 2008 the club used a neon green kit with two lighter neon green vertical stripes and black shorts.
 For the present year, 2009, the third kit is solid royal blue shirt and shorts.